 Inquietudes, yearnings of the soul—these are psychological pressures given to us in the heart from our inner Being to push us to return to Him, to Her.
 Without that we cannot rise up from our state of suffering.

 In this way, we study the levels of being.
 There are infinite levels of being, but for the sake of clarity and organization, for the purposes of study, the Sufis referred to these mystical states in many ways.
 As we stated, they sometimes refer to seven states or stations.
 Forty.
 A hundred levels.
 A thousand levels.
 Really its infinite, but we refer to different systems of different Sufi schools to understand more about ourselves, the dynamism of the soul, the great breadth and profundity of the heart.

 So these are degrees or initiations.
 The stations of the path., initiations that we earn.
 So the Sufi manuals of great Persian masters, especially, are very wonderful for knowing, contemplating the levels of being, the mystical ecstasies of the heart and the soul, which is why Samael Aun Weor in The Aquarian Message stated:

 “The seven degrees of ecstasy through which the mystic reaches the perfect state of the soul are described in the school of Sufism.
 The school of Sufism teaches about ecstasy.
-The state in secret of our level [of Being] is revealed in Sufism because this is the interior state of life in God." —Samael Aun Weor, The Aquarian Message
+The state and secret of our level [of Being] is revealed in Sufism, because this is the interior state of life in God." —Samael Aun Weor, The Aquarian Message

 Ecstasy and Being